MRtrix3/mrtrix3/docs/reference/commands/dwibiasnormmask.rst

 Options relevant to the internal optimisation procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-dice value** Set the Dice coefficient threshold for similarity of masks between sequential iterations  that will result in termination due to convergence; default = 0.999

-- **-init_mask image** Provide an initial mask for the first iteration of the algorithm (if not provided, the default dwi2mask algorithm will be used)
+- **-init_mask** Provide an initial mask for the first iteration of the algorithm (if not provided, the default dwi2mask algorithm will be used)

 - **-max_iters count** The maximum number of iterations (see Description); default is 2; set to 0 to proceed until convergence

 - **-mask_algo algorithm** The algorithm to use for mask estimation, potentially based on the ODF sum image (see Description); default: threshold

 - **-lmax values** The maximum spherical harmonic degree for the estimated FODs (see Description); defaults are "4,0,0" for multi-shell  and "4,0" for single-shell data)

 Options that modulate the outputs of the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-output_bias image** Export the final estimated bias field to an image
+- **-output_bias** Export the final estimated bias field to an image

-- **-output_scale file** Write the scaling factor applied to the DWI series to a text file
+- **-output_scale** Write the scaling factor applied to the DWI series to a text file

-- **-output_tissuesum image** Export the tissue sum image that was used to generate the final mask
+- **-output_tissuesum** Export the tissue sum image that was used to generate the final mask

 - **-reference value** Set the target CSF b=0 intensity in the output DWI series (default: 1000.0)